Quick Answer

 Where and how a pocket knife is made can also impact its price.
 Knives produced in countries with higher manufacturing costs may reflect that in their retail price.
 Additionally, the complexity of the design and the manufacturing process itself—whether it includes advanced technologies or intensive handcrafting—can raise the financial value of the end product.

-Finding Your Pocket Knife Sweet Spot
+How to Find Your Pocket Knife

 When it comes to picking a pocket knife, think of the market as a sprawling forest with hidden treasures.
 It’s vast and varied, with something for everyone—from the casual user to the avid enthusiast.